๐Ÿฅ—Intro to Nutrition

 Why This Matters

-When you're tested on nutrition, you're not just being asked to recall that carbohydrates have 4 calories per gram—you're being asked to demonstrate that you understand how the body prioritizes different fuel sources, why certain calories affect health differently, and what distinguishes nutrient-dense calories from empty ones.
-The concept of calorie sources sits at the intersection of metabolism, dietary planning, and chronic disease prevention, making it one of the most frequently tested foundations in introductory nutrition.
+Understanding calorie sources is foundational to nutrition.
+You're not just memorizing that carbohydrates have 4 calories per gram.
+You need to understand how the body prioritizes different fuel sources, why certain calories affect health differently, and what separates nutrient-dense calories from empty ones.

 Think of calories as the body's currency, but not all currency spends the same way.
 Macronutrients (carbohydrates, proteins, and fats) provide the bulk of our energy, while other sources like alcohol and added sugars complicate the picture with their unique metabolic effects.
-As you review these calorie sources, don't just memorize the numbers—know what metabolic role each source plays, how the body processes it, and why nutritionists distinguish between "good" and "empty" calories.
+As you review, focus on the metabolic role each source plays, how the body processes it, and why nutritionists distinguish between "good" and "empty" calories.

 The Big Three: Macronutrients

-These are your primary energy-yielding nutrients—the ones that fuel everything from brain function to muscle contraction.
-Each macronutrient follows distinct metabolic pathways and serves specific physiological functions beyond just providing energy.
+These are your primary energy-yielding nutrients, fueling everything from brain function to muscle contraction.
+Each macronutrient follows distinct metabolic pathways and serves specific functions beyond just providing energy.

 Carbohydrates

-• Primary fuel source providing 4 calories per gram—the body's preferred energy source, especially for the brain and during high-intensity exercise
+• 4 calories per gram and the body's preferred energy source, especially for the brain and during high-intensity exercise

-• Simple vs. complex classification determines digestion speed; simple carbs (sugars) absorb quickly, while complex carbs (starches, fiber) provide sustained energy
+• Classified as simple or complex, which determines digestion speed.
+Simple carbs (sugars) absorb quickly, while complex carbs (starches, fiber) provide more sustained energy.

-• Found in grains, fruits, vegetables, and legumes—quality matters more than quantity for long-term health outcomes
+• Found in grains, fruits, vegetables, and legumes.
+For long-term health, the quality of your carbs matters more than the quantity.

 Proteins

-• Contains essential amino acids that the body cannot synthesize; complete proteins contain all nine, while incomplete proteins lack one or more
+• Contains essential amino acids the body can't make on its own.
+Complete proteins (meat, eggs, soy) contain all nine essential amino acids, while incomplete proteins (most plant sources) lack one or more.

-• Sources span animal and plant foods—meat, fish, dairy, legumes, and nuts each offer different amino acid profiles
+• Sources span animal and plant foods: meat, fish, dairy, legumes, and nuts, each with a different amino acid profile.

 Fats

-• Most energy-dense macronutrient at 9 calories per gram—more than double the energy of carbs or protein per unit weight
+• 9 calories per gram, more than double the energy of carbs or protein per unit weight, making fat the most energy-dense macronutrient

-• Critical for hormone synthesis, vitamin absorption, and cell membrane integrity—fat-soluble vitamins (A, D, E, K) require dietary fat for uptake
+• Critical for hormone synthesis, cell membrane structure, and absorbing fat-soluble vitamins (A, D, E, K).
+Without dietary fat, your body can't properly take up these vitamins.

-• Unsaturated fats promote health while saturated and trans fats increase cardiovascular disease risk when consumed in excess
+• Unsaturated fats (found in olive oil, nuts, fish) promote health, while saturated and trans fats increase cardiovascular disease risk when consumed in excess.

-Compare: Carbohydrates vs. Fats—both provide energy, but carbs are the body's preferred quick-access fuel while fats serve as stored long-term energy.
-If an exam question asks about endurance exercise, remember that fat oxidation becomes dominant after glycogen depletion.
+Compare: Carbohydrates vs. Fats both provide energy, but carbs are the body's preferred quick-access fuel while fats serve as stored long-term energy.
+During endurance exercise, fat oxidation becomes dominant after glycogen (stored carbohydrate) is depleted.

 Non-Nutrient Calorie Sources